Nearest Address: 260 Dawes Rd, East York, ON M4C 5C4

 Much of the park is protected as ecologically significant and there are several rare and sensitive native species here to protect.
 Over time, settlers brought non-native and invasive species to the area.
 Taylor Creek Park has trails and bridges, free parking lots, tables and benches, and seasonally available public washrooms.
 Trails run alongside the creek and can be enjoyed by everyone including cyclists, walkers, and leashed dogs.
 There continue to be many native plants, trees, birds, and small mammals to observe – including the muskrat and marsh marigold.

-The Friends of Don East and Friends of Taylor Creek Park and others have been caring for this ravine area for many years.
-There is a Toronto master plan for this watershed and a management plan for the park underway.
-TNS Stewardship activities are newly approved in patches with permitted activities including garbage clean-up and removal of several invasive species as of Spring 2022.
-So far, TNS activities in Taylor Creek Park are occasional near Dawes and may continue to expand with additional TNS-stewarded sites.
+The Friends of Don East and Friends of Taylor Creek Park and others have also been caring for this ravine area for many years.
+There is a Toronto master plan for this watershed and a management plan for the park is underway.
+TNS Stewardship activities were newly approved in 2022 with permitted activities including garbage clean-up and removal of invasive species.
+TNS activities in Taylor Creek Park (TCPK) occur every other week near Dawes.
+Much invasive dog strangling vine and phragmites has already been removed allowing more native plants and local fauna to thrive.
+We are also permitted to propagate, adding native plants and seeds.
+The TNS – TCPK site team looks forward to more collaborations.
+Join us!

 Join the Taylor Creek Park Stewardship Team